-Please do not walk over the lavender.
+Please do not walk over or on the lavender.

-Do not venture in staff only areas.
+Do not venture in staff only areas or fenced-in areas.

 All guests on the property must comply with all municipal by-laws.
 This includes, but is not limited to smoking, firework prohibition, and fire regulations.

-1. In compliance with the Ontario Smoke-Free Act, Niagara Region Smoke and Vape-Free Outdoor Spaces By-Law 112-2013, and company policy, smoking is prohibited on the farm except in designated smoking areas.
+1. Smoking: In compliance with the Ontario Smoke-Free Act, Niagara Region Smoke and Vape-Free Outdoor Spaces By-Law 112-2013, and company policy, smoking is prohibited on the farm except in designated smoking areas.
 This includes tobacco, vaping products, and marijuana.

-2. In compliance with City of Port Colborne By-Law 6613/66/18, Office of the Port Colborne Fire Chief, and company policy, fireworks are prohibited on company-owned, leased, or rented land.
+2. Fireworks: In compliance with City of Port Colborne By-Law 6613/66/18, Office of the Port Colborne Fire Chief, and company policy, fireworks are prohibited on company-owned, leased, or rented land.

 We understand the interest some may have in visiting and looking around our farm properties.
 Soon, we will be able to allow visitors to see the beautiful lavender plants.

 At this time the land in Fort Erie poses many hazards.
-The land is in the process of being cleared and prepared for planting.
+The land is in the process of being cleared and prepared for expansion.
 Lavender has been planted on that property.
 Debris, stumps, and other hidden hazards are present.
 The property has signs erected and placed so that the signs are clearly visible in daylight under normal conditions from the approach to each ordinary point of access to the premises, in compliance with Subsection 7(4) of the Trespass to Property Act, R.S.O.
 1990.